 Small mudslides and rockslides occur regularly in Malibu, especially during the rainy winter months.
 Since the Woolsey Fire, however, the threat of a large-scale mudslide has amplified in and around the burn areas.
 Denuded of vegetation that helps stabilize the earth, burned hillsides are now significantly more prone to mudslides (also called debris flows), both during and after heavy rains.
-The threat of mudslides will likely persist for the next three to five years, or until significant regrowth occurs.
+The threat of mudslides is likely to persist for at least three to five years after a major fire, or until significant regrowth occurs.

 - Leaning trees

-- Water coming through the ground in new paces
+- Water coming through the ground in new places

 - Slowly developing, widening cracks in the ground, streets, and driveways

 - Decks or patios that start to lean away from a house